sid189/bkfs-frontend-engineer-test-1/README.md

 This project is intended to test your:

   1. Understanding how to convert business requests into code
-  1. Ability to develop code on you local and delpoy into a public cloud environment (Either AWS, Heroku, Azure, GCP, etc).
+  1. Ability to develop code on your local and delpoy into a public cloud environment (Either AWS, Heroku, Azure, GCP, etc).

 ## Business Requests